ArthurSobreira/map_generator_fdf/README.md

 $> python3 map_generator.py

 Enter the image path: <image-name>
-Enter the name that the image will be saved: <map-name>.fdf
 ```

 * Once the map has been generated, to render it you just need to run your fdf binary with it, this way you can generate some really cool maps, like these: